 Hip Heaven: 3 Restorative Poses to Relax Your Hips

 Tension and hips go together like two peas in a pod.
-Active yoga poses like lunges and the Warrior series can certainly stretch different areas of the hips, but when it comes to releasing deeply rooted stress, sometimes the best way to work is passively.
-Restorative poses allow the body to be fully supported through the use of props so that the body can open up easily without the use of force or strength.
+Active yoga poses like lunges and the Warrior series can stretch different areas of the hips, but when it comes to releasing deeply rooted stress, sometimes the best way to work is passively.
+Restorative poses allow the body to be fully supported through props so that the body can open up easily without force or strength.
 Here are three restorative yoga poses that can help release tension in the hips:

-2. Fold your other blanket the same as the first, then fold it once more lengthwise so that this blanket is approximately 5-6 inches by 20-24 inches and twice as thick as the first blanket.
-(Have a look at the photo and this will all become clear!)
+- Fold your other blanket the same as the first, then fold it once more lengthwise so that this blanket is approximately 5-6 inches by 20-24 inches and twice as thick as the first blanket.
+(Look at the photo, and this will all become clear!)
 This will be placed under the thigh of your bent knee.
-(Once you’re in the pose, you can change the fold depending on how much space there is between your thigh and the floor.)
+(Once you’re in the pose, you can change the fold depending on the space between your thigh and the floor.)
 Place this blanket halfway down your mat and over to the right side.

-3. Grab your strap and make a snug loop around the middle of your left thigh.
-Make sure that the tail of the strap is facing away from your body so that as you tighten the strap, you are encouraging the thigh to rotate internally.
+- Grab your strap and make a snug loop around the middle of your left thigh.
+Make sure that the strap’s tail is facing away from your body so that as you tighten the strap, you are encouraging the thigh to rotate internally.

-7. Without tightening the strap, tug on the tail to encourage lifting your inner left thigh up away from the floor and your outer thigh moving down toward the floor.
+- Without tightening the strap, tug on the tail to encourage lifting your inner left thigh away from the floor and your outer thigh toward the floor.

-8. If you have a sandbag place it over your sacroiliac joints.
+- If you have a sandbag, place it over your sacroiliac joints.

-12. From there, make your way back onto all fours, switch your props and repeat on the other side.
+- From there, make your way back onto all fours, switch your props, and repeat on the other side.

 Elevated Baddhakonasana (Bound Angle Pose) or Sukhasana (Easy Pose)

-For this restorative asana, you will need a bolster and two or more blankets.
+You will need a bolster and two or more blankets for this restorative asana.
 A sandbag and eye pillow are optional.

-1. Place your bolster widthwise (across the mat) at one end of your mat and fold both of your blankets into rectangles of about 20 inches by 24 inches.
-(For most yoga-specific blankets, you can fold them in half widthwise, and then fold them a second time widthwise to achieve the correct size.)
+- Place your bolster widthwise (across the mat) at one end of your mat and fold both of your blankets into rectangles of about 20 inches by 24 inches.
+(For most yoga-specific blankets, you can fold them half widthwise and then fold them a second time widthwise to achieve the correct size.)
 Have your sandbag and eye pillow nearby.

-2. Place the soles of your feet on the bolster and test moving your legs into Baddhakonasana.
-If there is space between any part of your legs and the bolster place folded blankets under your legs.
-You may notice that your support needs could be different on each side—one support might need to be folded more than the other.
+- Place the soles of your feet on the bolster and test moving your legs into Baddhakonasana.
+If there is space between any part of your legs and the bolster, place folded blankets under your legs.
+You may notice that your support needs could differ on each side—one support might need to be folded more.
 In this case, fold both blankets to the thicker size and place them under the thighs.
-That way one leg receives the support it needs while the other leg isn’t going to its maximum; it gets to take the day off too.
+That way, one leg receives the support it needs while the other leg isn’t going to its maximum; it gets to take the day off, too.

-6. To come out, remove your sandbag and rest for another minute or two.
+- To come out, remove your sandbag and rest for another minute or two.
 Take your hands to the outside of the knees and gather the legs together.
-Rest here for a few moments then roll to one side and slowly make your way up to a seated position.
+Rest here for a few moments, then roll to one side and slowly make your way up to a seated position.